 This includes powerful velocity rules (to understand how often a user does something), complete device fingerprinting and IP analysis (to understand how they connect to your site), and browser and cookie hash (to spot connections between users)

 Best of all, you can integrate via API, try the tool for free for 30 days, and get complete control over your risk strategy thanks to custom rules and machine-learning rule suggestions.

 SEON’s anti-fraud tools are designed to detect suspicious usage and uncover hidden fraudsters

 Yes.
 Bots can be detected and filtered out with the right rules, challenges, or other detection methods.

 You can spot bots and botnets via firewall filters, challenges, or signature detection, amongst others.
 Advanced bot mitigation software offers risk scoring so you can control bots with more flexibility.

-Some bots have nefarious purposes, such as buying an entire shop’s inventory, breaking into user accounts, or a DDoS attack.
+Some bots have nefarious purposes, such as buying an entire shop’s inventory, breaking into user accounts, or a DDOS bot attack.
 Others are useful to index your site with search engines or check for copyright infringement.

 A good bot mitigation strategy should include multiple layers of protection such as Captcha, WAF, and the deployment of specific bot detection software with risk scoring.
 Device fingerprinting and IP analysis are increasingly popular solutions for filtering out bot traffic.